sahermuhamed1/Fake-Bills-Prediction/README.md

 # Fake-Bills-Prediction
-Fake Bills Prediction Using Knn Classifier.
+Fake Bills Preprocessing and Prediction Using Knn Classifier